MUSSLES/sspipeline/docs/joss_paper/paper.md

 ---
-title: 'SSPipeline: a pipeline for estimating and characterizing uncertainty in coastal storm surge levels'
+title: 'SSPipeline: A pipeline for estimating and characterizing uncertainty in coastal storm surge levels'
 tags:
   - Python
   - storm surge